mikebroberg/simple-data-pipe-connector-yahoo-sports/README.md

 ***

-# Simple Data Pipe &lt;TEMPLATE&gt; Connector
+# Simple Data Pipe Yahoo Sports Connector

 This [Simple Data Pipe](https://developer.ibm.com/clouddataservices/simple-data-pipe/) connector template illustrates how to
-* load a static set of data sets (2016 election speeches) and
+* load a data from your Yahoo Fantasy Baseball leagues and
 * store the results in Cloudant.

 ### Pre-requisites